Degubi/Frutty/README.md

   - Run the 'build_app.py' file

 ### Plugin development:
-  - The LevelEditorPlugin & LavaZonePlugin plugins are examples
+  - The WorldEditorPlugin & LavaZonePlugin plugins are examples
   - The 'frutty.plugin' directory is a good starting point.
 It is well documented with lots of examples
   - Every plugin jar needs a MANIFEST.MF file with the Plugin-Class attribute
   - Run the 'build_jar.py' file to build only the game jar so you can add it as a library in the IDE